Nguyendinhbach2009/METRIXA-remaster-/README.md

 # Or fetch a small batch for testing
 python backend/fetch_openalex.py --max-papers 500 --skip-rebuild
 ```
+Check flags in Data Pipeline Path A below.
+Or use --help

 **Because currently frontend code dont load from db so you have to run this code to convert to json file for frontend to update**
 ```bash